 3) Assist in the acquisition of shared equipment to improve the position of COM researchers in competing for extramural funding.

 The following grants are included in the College of Medicine Intramural Grant program:

 - Pilot Study Grants designed to support new projects.
 New investigators or senior investigators entering a new area of research are encouraged to apply.
 A research description, budget, and budget justification are required for Research Council review.

 - Bridging / Interim Funding Grants provide bridging support to investigators who have been unsuccessful at renewing a federal or foundation grant.
-A research description, budget, budget justification, funding agency/foundation’s critique and a letter of commitment from the faculty member’s Chair is required for Research Council review.
+A research description, budget, budget justification, funding agency/foundation’s critique and a letter of commitment from the faculty member’s Chair are required for Research Council review.

 - Instrumentation Grants provide a mechanism for researchers in the College of Medicine to obtain relatively small pieces of research equipment for shared use.

-- Hornick Endowment Grants are designed to promote research into the causes, prevention, and treatment of stroke and related disorders.
+- Hornick Endowment Grants are designed to promote research into the causes, prevention and treatment of stroke and related disorders.

 - Sturgis Grants are designed to fund short-term (8-month) research projects investigating diabetes or the complications of diabetes.

 For complete details and guidelines for applying for all these grant types, click here